 Note 1: by Parent we mean any person who has parental responsibility (as defined in the Children Act 1989) for or is the legal guardian of the child.
-Where admission arrangements refer to 'parents attendance at church' it is sufficient for just one parent to attend.
+Where admission arrangements refer to 'parents' attendance at church' it is sufficient for just one parent to attend.

 Note 2: by normal home address, we mean parent (see Note 1) and child's permanent home address, i.e. where your child lives and sleeps for the majority of the school week (Monday to Friday), as at the closing date for applications.
-The exception is the children of Service Personnel.
+The exception is the children of Crown and Military Service Personnel.
 The Governors reserve the right to verify to their satisfaction any of the information on the application form.
 Childcare arrangements are not sufficient reason for listing another address.

 Note 3: by Sibling we mean brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling.
-Where one of the siblings of multiple - birth e.g. twins is the 30th child admitted.
-All multiple birth siblings will be admitted.
+Where one of the siblings of multiple - birth e.g. twins is the 30th child admitted, all multiple birth siblings will be admitted.
+All children of multiple birth admitted above the PAN are considered 'excepted pupils' under the Infant Class Size regulations.

 Note 4: When applying under criterion 2, wholly exceptional medical or social needs, you must include supporting evidence from an independent professional person who is aware of the situation and supports your reasons for preferring St Michael's.
 This evidence must clearly demonstrate why the school is the only one appropriate for the child and must illustrate the difficulties that would be caused if you child had to attend another school.
 The person supplying the evidence should be a doctor, health visitor, senior social worker etc who is aware of your child's or your own case.
-The school reserves the right to ask for further evidence or clarification where necessary and may seek the advice of appropriate educational professionals
+The school reserves the right to ask for further evidence or clarification where necessary and may seek the advice of appropriate educational professionals.
+It is not expected that a parent pays for evidence to support their social and medical application, as evidence should be freely available in the course of daily interactions with the professionals involved with the child.

 Note 5: by a "looked-after child" we mean one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
-An adoption order is one made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
-A 'child arrangements order is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
+An 'adoption order' is one made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
+A 'child arrangements order' is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
 A 'special guardianship order' is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).
 Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order)."

-Information regarding the number of applications and criterion for the Reception Class in the School year 2017 / 2018:
+Information regarding the number of applications and criterion for the Reception Class in the School year 2024 / 2025:

-The School received ?? applications - ?
-'Statemented', ?
-'Looked After', ?? 'in catchment sibling' category, ?? 'in catchment' category, ? 'out of catchment sibling' category and ?? 'other'.
+The School received applications - 0 'Statemented', 0 'Looked After', 4 'in catchment sibling' category, 14'in catchment' category, 5 'out of catchment sibling' category and 46 'other'.